raspy135/Qun-synthesizer/README.md

 MONO/DUO/POLY

+	One synthesizer can be used as Monophonic or Duophonic.
 	* Mono = Mono (2OSCs per voice)
 	* Duo = Duo Tone (1 OSC per voice)
 	With duo tone mode, MIX should be middle and set the same parameters to both EGs.
 	Poly Mono and Poly Duo is for multiple device stacked configuration.
-You can use multiple Qun Synthesizers to combine polyphonic synth.
+You can use multiple Qun Synthesizers to build polyphonic synth.
-	Please see  “Poly operation” for detail.
+	Please see  “Polyphonic setup” for detail.

 LFO SYNC SW